Zig Ziglar taught in his training seminars (and books, tapes and videos) that “your attitude, not your aptitude, will determine your altitude.”

 Let’s deconstruct the Flow mindset Zig used:

-- Understand that you cannot change anyone else if you can change yourself
+- Understand that you cannot change anyone else if you cannot change yourself

 - Confront and shock them with the brutal facts (in this case she would be fired)